Dreyer & Reinbold Racing: 2014–present: Part-time team

 After the 2013 Indianapolis 500, the team cut its staff and pulled out of IndyCar competition due to losing its primary sponsorship.
 The team made its return in the 2014 Indianapolis 500 with the help of Kingdom Racing with driver Sage Karam.
 Despite starting 31st, Karam would finish 9th.
 Townsend Bell was the Dreyer & Reinbold Kingdom Racing driver in the 2015 Indianapolis 500, finishing 14th.
 Sage Karam returned for the 2016 Indianapolis 500, crashing midway through the race.

 In 2017, Karam drove for Dreyer & Reinbold Kingdom Racing at the Indianapolis 500, retiring with mechanical problems.
 In addition, Reinbold became a technical partner of Harding Racing, who entered Gabby Chaves at the three 500 milers.

 In 2018 and 2019, Dreyer & Reinbold entered both Karam and J. R. Hildebrand with their best finish being 11th by Hildebrand in 2018.

 On January 7, 2020, Dreyer & Reinbold announced that they would be expanding their race schedule to at least four races.
 These races included the Firestone Grand Prix of St. Petersburg, GMR Grand Prix, Indianapolis 500, and Honda Indy Toronto.
 Karam drove all four races while Hildebrand returned for the 500.

 Rallycross

 Dreyer & Reinbold Racing debuted in rallycross in 2016 by entering the Global RallyCross Championship, where Cabot Bigham was the GRC Lites champion.
 In 2017, Christian Brooks finished second and Travis PeCoy finished third.
 The team switched to the new Americas Rallycross Championship in 2018, where Christian Brooks was runner-up in the ARX2 class.
 In 2021, Cole Keatts was runner-up and Conner Martell was third, meanwhile Sage Karam claimed a win and four runner-up finishes in a part-time ARX2 entry.

 In 2021, DRR signed a partnership with KYB EKS JC to compete in Nitro Rallycross.
 For the 2022–23 season, the team allied with JC Raceteknik and expanded to a four-car program in NRX's Group E class.
+Robin Larsson won the championship with their two other full-time drivers, Andreas Bakkerud and Fraser McConnell, came in second and third.
+Additionally, the Dreyer & Reinbold Racing JC team handily won the team championship.